 Changes are instant

-Once you Add/Remove an Endpoint or Endpoint Group to our network, the changes will complete network-wide within 60 seconds.
+Once you Add/Remove an IP or IP Group to our network, the changes will complete network-wide within 60 seconds.

 Descriptions and Names are searchable

-You can search through all of your Endpoints and Endpoint Groups using information you entered into those fields.
+You can search through all of your IPs and IP Groups using information you entered into those fields.